BeingBeyond/Being-VL-0.5/README.md

 - Downloaded [Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) checkpoint.
 You can also use any other text-LLM, but it will require additional configuration (eg, dimensions, processing codes, etc).
 - Pretrained [VQ-GAN](https://huggingface.co/BeingBeyond/BeingVL-VQ-8K) checkpoint.
 This is extracted from Meta's [Chameleon](https://huggingface.co/facebook/chameleon-7b) weights and converted to adapt to Being-VL.
 You can also use your own VQ-GAN models.
 - Being tokenizer config: [beingvl/config/being-tokenizer-config](beingvl/config/being-tokenizer-config)
+- (Optional) Download our experimental version of the vBPE dictionary via [this link](https://huggingface.co/BeingBeyond/BeingVL-vBPE-8K_exp).
+Please note that this is a visual BPE dictionary pre-trained on a small image dataset, intended only for rapid development and verification.
+For better performance, we still recommend that you train your own vBPE based on your datasets.

 Initialize the Being-VL base model from Llama-3.1-8B using the provided tokenizer configuration: